NorthStarUAS/ImageAnalysis/README.md

 ## scripts

    A series of front-end scripts that primarily pair with the lib directory for feature detection, matching, and scene assembly.
+For making maps the process is actually quite simple:

+   - run "process.py /path/to/images" This will process all the images and create the map.

+   - run "explorer.py /path/to/images" This will launch the
+     interactive explorer tool to view your map.

 ## scripts/lib